 The amount of omega 3 that you can get from eating a vegan diet can vary depending on which foods are included in your diet.
-Omega 3 is not a vitamin but is an essential fat that should be consumed daily because of its health-promoting effects.
-Fortunately, we now have omega 3 supplements for vegans which come from algal oil!
-More on that later.
+Omega 3 is not a vitamin but an essential fat, and for some vegans, getting enough can be a bit difficult if you’re not eating the right foods.
+However, there are now omega 3 supplements available which are derived from algae and provide the same health benefits as fish oil!